auditassistant/json-context/README.md

 Obtains a deep copy of the result of the query, or if object passed in, deep clones it.

+### datasource.matchersFor(object)

+Returns an array of matchers that accept the object specified.

+### datasource.siblings(object)

+Returns details of the specified objects siblings `{previous, next}`.

-### datasource.obtainMerge(queryOrObject, changes)
+### datasource.update(queryOrObject, changes)

 Same as `datasource.obtain` but returns a copy of the object with the attributes of `changes` merged in.

-### datasource.update(queryOrObject, changes)

 Does a `datasource.obtainMerge` then pushes it back into the database with `source: 'user'`.
 Easy one line updates - good for console use.